Aerosol cans

 Not all household sprays come in cans.
 Some kitchen products and perfumes come in

-handles that make an aerosol as you pump them back and forth.
+handles that make an aerosol as you squeeze them back and forth.
 These

 sprays (which are called misters or atomisers) work in an entirely